 1. Great Dane Rescue of Northern California

-They are dedicated to rescuing and finding loving and permanent homes for Great Danes in need, abandoned, or abused in Nevada and Northern California.
+The entire shelter team is dedicated to rescuing and finding loving and permanent homes for Great Danes in need, abandoned, or abused in Nevada and Northern California.
 Even if they do not have major funds other than donations, they go to great lengths to determine, understand, and provide for the special needs of the rescued dogs.

 All rescued Great Danes are neutered or spayed, vaccinated, and physically checked to ensure that medical conditions are resolved.
 The dogs’ temperaments are also evaluated before adoption.